jasniec/WebsiteParser/README.md

 The attribute above RegexAttribute have to returns string.\
 \
 I'll try to make it more flexible in the furure.

+## Remove
+Depending on `RemoverValueType` enum it removes text or regex match from actual value.
+Provided value have to be string.

 ## Converter
 Converts value using class which implements IConverter interface.\